top of page

 Letter from the Chair

 The Station Advisory Committee is the liaison between Tribes and Native Public Media's Board of Directors.
-As SAC Chair, I will be committed to relay any concerns or highlights Native radio/television networks may have to NPM's board.
+As SAC Chair, I will be committed to relaying any concerns or highlights Native radio/television networks may have to NPM's board.

 May we continue to serve our tribal communities with words of love, strength, courage, and confidence.
 Thank you all for what you do to uplift our Tribal Nations.
 I look forward to this journey.